someobserver/recurgence/math/07-autopoietic-function/index.md

 ### Overview

-This section formalizes the **autopoietic function** $\Phi(C)$ as the generative engine of Recurgent Field Theory (RFT), governing phase transitions in the semantic manifold.
+This section formalizes the **autopoietic function** $\Phi(C)$ as the generative engine of RFT, governing phase transitions in the semantic manifold.
 The autopoietic potential defines the threshold at which coherence becomes self-amplifying, initiating qualitative shifts in recursive dynamics and enabling the emergence of new semantic structures.

-Key mathematical structures:
+Mathematical structures:
 1. **Autopoietic Potential** $\Phi(C)$ — a scalar field encoding the generative capacity of coherence.
 2. **Recursion Phase Transition** — the critical regime where attractors shift from stabilizing to generative behavior.
 3. **Recursive Coupling Expansion** — modulation of recursion tensor evolution by autopoietic potential.